Ethical guidelines for peer reviewers

 Diabetologia endorses the ethical guidelines for peer reviewers issued by the Committee on Publication Ethics (COPE).
 These guidelines set out the basic principles and standards to which all peer reviewers should adhere during the peer-review process.
 Referees should familiarise themselves with these guidelines prior to reviewing papers for Diabetologia.

-Competing interests: Competing interests may be personal, financial, intellectual, professional, political or religious in nature.
+Reviewers should disclose any relationships or activities that could bias their opinion of the manuscript, and should recuse themselves from reviewing specific manuscripts if the potential for bias exists.
+Such relationships may be personal, financial, intellectual, professional, political or religious in nature.
 If you are approached to review a paper but are currently employed at the same institution as any of the authors or have been recent (e.g., within the past 3 years) mentors, mentees, close collaborators or joint grant holders, you should not agree to review.
 In addition, you should not agree to review a manuscript just to gain sight of it with no intention of submitting a review, or agree to review a manuscript that is very similar to one you have in preparation or under consideration at another journal.

 Providing a review – Step 1: Read the abstract